-Extremely Soft Homemade Brioche: Easy and Genuine Recipe for Breakfast and Snack
+Super Soft Homemade Brioche: Easy and Wholesome Recipe for Breakfast and Snack

-If you are looking for a tasty and light breakfast, these extremely soft brioche are the perfect solution!
-Thanks to the long leavening and a soft dough, every bite is a treat that will accompany you throughout the day.
-With few ingredients and a bit of patience, you’ll prepare brioche softer than those from the café, which you can enjoy plain with a pinch of powdered sugar, or filled with jam or cream.
-And if you make them in abundance, you can also freeze them to always have fresh brioche at hand.
+If you’re looking for a tasty and light breakfast, these super soft brioches are the perfect solution!
+Thanks to long rising and a soft dough, every bite is a treat that will accompany you throughout the day.
+With a few ingredients and a little patience, you’ll make brioche softer than those at the café, which you can enjoy plain with a sprinkle of powdered sugar, or filled with jam or cream.
+And, if you make plenty, you can freeze them to always have fresh brioche at hand.
 Discover all the secrets to make them at their best!

-In the video, you can find the recipe prepared with the Monsieur Cousine Smart, while the procedure, although similar, is written for the mixer.
+The video shows the recipe made with the Monsieur Cousine Smart, while the procedure, which is similar, is written for the mixer.

 Super Soft Homemade Brioche with a glass of milk